flottflyt/plan-a-trip-to-mars/README.md

 ### 6

-A rocket sits on a circular path, when a sudden impact in the radial direction sends it on a parabolic path.
-Find the velocity needed, and the closest point the rocket will come to the object it originally orbited.
+A rocket sits on a circular trajectory, when a sudden impact in the radial direction sends it on a parabolic trajectory.
+Find the velocity needed to get it on a parabolic trajectory, and the closest point the parabolic trajectory will have to the centre object.